Wupb/HellDivers-Voice/Readme.md

 The [compiled releases](https://github.com/Wupb/HellDivers-Voice/releases) are also available, however, they still require Microsoft Speech Platform (step 4 & 5).

 # Usage
-1. (Optional) Edit `strategems.json` to change each strategems' alias, i.e. the spoken words
+1. (Optional) Edit `strategems.json` to change each strategem's alias, i.e. the spoken words
 2. Run `HellDivers Voice.ahk` (if .ahk file association is set) or `HellDivers Voice.exe` (if the AHK executable was renamed)
 3. Set configurations in the initial window, then start
 4. Activate strategems by using the activation word, followed by a strategem's alias.
 For example: